felixlu/awesome-stars/README.md

 - [IrineSistiana/mosdns](https://github.com/IrineSistiana/mosdns) - 一个 DNS 转发器
 - [SagerNet/sing-box](https://github.com/SagerNet/sing-box) - The universal proxy platform
 - [daeuniverse/dae](https://github.com/daeuniverse/dae) - eBPF-based Linux high-performance transparent proxy solution.
-- [ccfos/nightingale](https://github.com/ccfos/nightingale) - An all-in-one observability solution which aims to combine the advantages of Prometheus and Grafana.
-It manages alert rules and visualizes metrics, logs, traces in a beautiful web UI.
+- [ccfos/nightingale](https://github.com/ccfos/nightingale) - Nightingale for monitoring and alerting, just as Grafana is for visualization.
 - [moby/swarmkit](https://github.com/moby/swarmkit) - A toolkit for orchestrating distributed systems at any scale.
 It includes primitives for node discovery, raft-based consensus, task scheduling and more.
 - [netbirdio/netbird](https://github.com/netbirdio/netbird) - Connect your devices into a secure WireGuard®-based overlay network with SSO, MFA and granular access controls.
 - [YaoApp/yao](https://github.com/YaoApp/yao) - ✨ Yao is an all-in-one application engine that enables developers to create web apps, REST APIs, business applications, and more, with AI as a development partner.